 A person with a duty to act in the best interests of another person, e.g. and executor of a deceased estate must act in the best interests of the beneficiaries and in accordance with the terms of the will of the deceased.

-Assets that people invest in, and that a value can be place on.
-They're dividend into broad categories called assets classes.
+Assets that people invest in, and that a value can be placed on.
+They're divided into broad categories called assets classes.

 Financial Information Service (FIS)